Flamenco/stackeditpro/Features.md

 # Two
 # Three
 ```
+### Usage
+First, select your list.
+After invoking the action, you are presented with a dialog to select the list level.
+After selecting the level, your list is converted to headings.

 ## New Code Fence Languages
 We have added `YAML`, `Kotlin`, `Shell`, `Typescript`, `JavaDoc`, and `Markdown` to the default code fence syntax highlighting.